koute/polkavm/README.md

 ## Non-goals

 - System level emulation.
 This VM will never be able to run a normal operating system.
-- Full support for architectures other than amd64 (also known as x86_64) and aarch64 (also known as arm64).
+- Full support for architectures in addition to amd64 (also known as x86_64) and aarch64 (also known as arm64).
 Anything else will run in an interpreted mode.
-- Full support for operating systems other than Linux, macOS and Windows.
+- Full support for operating systems in addition to Linux, macOS and Windows.
 On any other OS the VM will run in an interpreted mode.
 - Floating point support, SIMD, and other more niche RISC-V extensions.
 These could be added as an opt-in feature in the future if necessary, but this is not currently planned.
 - Support for full 32-register RISC-V ISA.
 This VM currently only targets the RV32EM.